jstrick561/HW2/raspberry_pi_project.rst

 The sound of the motors burst the quiet room.
 The wheels begin spinning and off goes our Zumo Robot.
 It's alive!!
 Our first attempt at creating a use for the Raspberry Pi is a success.
 Many hours of hard work by **Alan Mangold**, **Robert Reza** and **Jerry Strickland** of team ``Alpha`` has come to fruition.

-Contemplating what we could do with a Raspberry Pi left us baffled, we did not want to just make the Pi run a program (anyone can do that).
+Contemplating what we could do with a Raspberry Pi left us baffled.
+We did not want to just make the Pi run a program (anyone can do that).
 We wanted it to do something (like move, speak or shoot aliens) and above all have fun.
 So we started looking on Google for projects that would do just that.
 We searched and searched and found robots.
 Now, that's a possibility!
 We examined several and decided that with the time constraints (and money constraints) we would create a Zumo Robot, but just moving was not enough, we had to go farther.
 So we would add a distance sensor module to make sure it didn't run into walls and program it to dance.
 So our adventure begins.

 Board History
 *************

 We began by examining the history of the Raspberry Pi.
-The Raspberry Pi was created in Febuary 2012 by the Raspberry Pi Foundation, Oringially setup to promote and teach basic computer science in schools and colleges around the UK.
+The Raspberry Pi was created in Febuary 2012 by the Raspberry Pi Foundation, Originally setup to promote and teach basic computer science in schools and colleges around the UK.
 They initially released 2 Devices the Model A and the Model B, these computers ranged in specifications and cabilities.
 Soon after the release of these products a community was formed and thousands of “Tech-Heads” bought one and started to create new projects with it, for instance one project was to setup a Home Media Centre and play the popular game Minecraft.

 The products were so popular due to their low cost (ranging from $25 – $35), their efficiency and durability.
 This made them easy to modify and create projects.
 The device ran Linux, a popular open-source OS for developers.